Funeral Services, AAS

 This two-year degree prepares students for jobs in funeral services.

-Students will learn to develop relationships with families of the deceased and address grief-related needs of bereaved; understand ethical conduct and follow applicable laws; demonstrate technical skills in embalming and restorative arts; understand procedures for burial and cremation; and manage a funeral establishment.
+Students will learn to develop relationships with families of the deceased and address grief-related needs of the bereaved; understand ethical conduct and follow applicable laws; demonstrate technical skills in embalming and restorative arts; understand procedures for burial and cremation; and manage a funeral establishment.
 This degree is offered at the Chester campus.

 Degree Planner (printable PDF)